 Since I’ve been into essential oils lately (read more here), I decided to try my hand at making my own skincare system with them and other natural ingredients.
 I wanted to know exactly what I was putting on my face each day in an attempt to soften, brighten, and even out my skin.
 After spending hours reading countless articles and blog posts about homemade skincare, I combined ideas and came up with the recipes below.
 Because I’ve seen such great results, I’m sharing my recipes with you!
 This post contains affiliate links.

-Green Tea Lavender Foaming Face Wash
+Rosemary Lavender Foaming Face Wash

 - Glass dispenser with foaming pump

 - 1 C distilled water (or steeped green tea)

 - 1/4 C unscented castile soap